Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The real measure of your wealth is how much you'd be worth if you lost all your money."
+> "If you believe you can, you can.
+If you believe you can't, then, well you can't."
-> — **Unknown**
+> — **Celestine Chua**

 ---